samsrf/samsrf/ReadMe.md

 code yourself to use the toolbox without parallel computing by replacing parfor calls with for calls.

-By default the anatomical meshes for a reconstruction (recon-all) are kept separate from the functional data in the folder ../anatomy/
+When using the surface project functions in Matlab, by default the anatomical meshes for a reconstruction (recon-all) are kept separate from  the functional data in the folder ../anatomy/
 You can use samsrf_expand_srf and samsrf_compress_srf to load and remove these fields from the Srf structure.
+This is not relevant for the SamSrf GUI because most data will simply be kept in GII or NII format & only few MAT files are saved containing anatomical data.

 ## LATEST UPDATES

-### Version 9.95 (18-09-2024) - Beta Version!!!
+### Version 9.952 (19-09-2024) - Beta Version!!!
-- Created new GUI called SamSrfAnalysis for specifying Models & running analysis (DSS)
+- Created new GUI called SamSrfX for running analysis & inspecting results (DSS)
 - Modifications needed for standalone GUI app & integration into NeuroDesk (DSS)
 - When using GUI, information is now displayed there instead of command window (DSS)
 - Biophysical model now uses unsigned (absolute) pRF profile to determine response (DSS)